dietrich-stein/awesome-evolution-simulators/readme.md

 <!-- subtitle -->

-A curated list of awesome evolution simulators.
+A curated list of awesome open-source evolution simulators.

 <!-- image